sflang1/freska-exercise/README.md

 ### Web microservice

 1. Copy the .env.example.development to .env.development in the web_service folder
-2. Replace your connection credentials for you to have a connection to the database.
+2. Replace your connection credentials in the .env.development file for you to have a connection to the database.
 3. In .env.development, replace the FIXER_IO_API_KEY to your API key.
 4. Run the commands:
 ```